Academic Options

 - Acceptance into any dual major or dual degree is not guaranteed.

-- Dual degrees or dual majors between Engineering’s online programs and on-campus programs are prohibited at this time.
+- Dual degrees between Engineering’s online programs and on-campus programs are prohibited at this time.
 On-campus master’s students interested in pursuing a dual degree with Penn Engineering Online must graduate from their on-campus program before continuing in the online program.
 Reach out to online-admissions@seas.upenn.edu with any questions.

 Engineering Certificate Programs and Contacts